softsaravanacse/gatsby-plugin-google-tagmanager-async/README.md

 # gatsby-plugin-google-tagmanager-timeout

-Fork of gatsby-plugin-google-tagmanager that delays loading of GTM by placing it at the end of body and adding a delay.
+Fork of gatsby-plugin-google-tagmanager that delays loading of GTM by placing it at the end of body and also delay the loading by given timeout.
+Please refer the example below.

 Easily add Google Tagmanager to your Gatsby site.